core-wg/senml-spec/draft-ietf-core-senml.md

 text string (type 3).
 Octets in the Data Value are encoded using a definite length byte string (type 2).

-* For compactness, the CBOR representation uses integers for the map keys defined in {{tbl-cbor-labels}}.
+* For compactness, the CBOR representation uses integers for the labels, as defined in {{tbl-cbor-labels}}.
 This table is conclusive, i.e., there is no intention to define any additional integer map keys; any extensions will use string map keys.
 This allows translators converting between CBOR and JSON representations to convert also all